 Before removing the toe kick panel, disconnect the range from the electrical power supply.
 Reinstall the toe kick panel before reconnecting the range to the power supply and operating the range.

 Service Information

-For handy reference, copy the information below from the data rating plate.
+For handy reference, copy the information below from the data rating plate located on the frame, behind the oven door.
 Keep your invoice for Warranty validation.